tensorflow/tensorflow/tensorflow/g3doc/how_tos/graph_viz/index.md

 There's a second trick to simplifying the layout.
 Most TensorFlow graphs have a few nodes with many connections to other nodes.
-For example, many nodes might have a control dependencies on an initialization step.
+For example, many nodes might have a control dependency on an initialization step.
 Drawing all edges between the `init` node and its dependencies would create a very cluttered view.

 To reduce clutter, the visualization separates out all high-degree nodes to an *auxiliary* area on the right and doesn't draw lines to represent their edges.